-3.10 RISK FACTORS
+4.9 RISK FACTORS

 We are subject to a number of risks and other factors that could affect demand for our product offering, some of which are related or inherent to the travel industry in general.
-Please see the "Risks and Uncertainties" section of our Management's Discussion and Analysis for the year ended October 31, 2016 available for consultation on SEDAR at sedar.com.
+Please see the "Risks and Uncertainties" section of our Management's Discussion and Analysis for the year ended October 31, 2017, available for consultation on SEDAR at seedar.com.

-3.10.1 Risk Management and Insurance
+4.9.1 Risk Management and Insurance

-3.10.1.1 Risk Management and Insurance for Tour Operators and Travel Agencies
+4.9.1.1 Tour Operators and Travel Agencies

 We hold and maintain in full force insurance policies for amounts conforming to industry standards.
 Our liability insurance for our tour operator and travel agency activities covers the liability for bodily harm or property damage suffered by travellers or third parties.
+In the context of our activities as a tour operator, we use reasonable efforts to ensure that our service providers also have insurance covering bodily harm or property damage suffered by travellers.
 Furthermore, in collaboration with an insurer, we established a voluntary professional liability insurance (errors and omissions) plan for our franchisees.